Videos

 Video

-Plastic Pollution in the Oceans: A Global Crisis
+Plastic Pollution in the Oceans Is a Growing Crisis

-In Plastic Pollution in the Oceans: A Growing Crisis, host Simon Reeve encounters the devastating effects of the plastic trash that is overwhelming islands like the Maldives and Hawaii.
+In Plastic Pollution in the Oceans Is a Growing Crisis, host Simon Reeve encounters the devastating effects of the plastic trash that is overwhelming islands like the Maldives and Hawaii.
 This video is excerpted from BBC's Incredible Journeys With Simon Reeve, a series that highlights one journalist’s travels across the globe and the diverse cultures and peoples he meets along the way.

 Advisory: Contains language which some may find offensive.